vmware-archive/sql-to-dbsp-compiler/README.md

 (we only need the .test files).
 One way the source tree can be obtained is from the git mirror: https://github.com/gregrahn/sqllogictest.git

 The model of SQLLogicTest has to be adapted for testing DBSP.
 In SQLLogicTest a test is composed of a series of alternating SQL DDL (data definition language) and DML statements (data modification language) (CREATE TABLE, INSERT VALUES), and queries (SELECT).
-The statements can fail in a test.
+The statements are allowed to fail in a test.

 Since DBSP is not a database, but a streaming system, we have to turn around this model.